 - to communicate with you about the recruitment process,

 - to keep records related to our hiring processes, and

 - to comply with legal or regulatory requirements.

 5) How we share information

-If you apply as a participant to the PRME initiative, upon approval of your application we share your data with the PRME Chapter representatives,
+If you apply to be a participant to the PRME initiative, upon approval of your application we share your data with the PRME Chapter representatives.